 The Noise Management Plan has not been prepared or verified by an acoustic consultant, as such, there is no evidence to confirm the mitigation measures will be effective to control the noise emitted from activities at the venue, or that the activities comply with the Environmental Protection (Noise) Regulations 1997.
-Since July 2020, Administration have consistently recommended the applicant engage the services of a noise specialist/acoustic consultant to provide them certainty around the proposal.
+Since July 2020, Administration have consistently recommended the applicant engage the services of a noise specialist / acoustic consultant to provide them certainty around the proposal.

-Administration consider the proposed noise management strategies will go some way to mitigating the impact of activities from the Gym, so long as the Gym rules are administered and any breaches of those rules are investigated.
+Administration consider the proposed noise management strategies will go some way to mitigating the impact of activities from the Gym, so long as the Gym rules are administered and any breaches of those rules are investigated and the Noise Management Plan updated.

 The Noise Management Plan provides a commitment for the applicant to comply with what has been written within the Plan.
 The Noise Management Plan is a daily tool which would be used to manage the Gym.
+A review of the Management Plan within six months and 12 months would ensure that if there are any matters to be addressed, the Plan could be updated.
 The Noise Management Plan would also provide more assurance to the adjoining neighbours that the gym would control its activities on a daily basis in an appropriate manner.

 It has been identified that additional measures could be included within the Noise Management Plan to better manage the activities of the Gym.
-Administration recommends a condition of development approval requiring an amended Noise Management Plan be submitted to the satisfaction of the City outlining measures that will be implemented to address any complaints or breaches to the Plan's requirements and the compliance measures that will be undertaken where breaches of these requirements are identified.
+Administration recommends a condition of development approval requiring an amended Noise Management Plan be submitted to the satisfaction of the City outlining measures that will be implemented to address any breaches to the Plan's requirements and the compliance measures that will be undertaken where breaches of these requirements are identified.
 This requirement would assist to minimise the impact of noise on surrounding residents and tenancies.